 - Accept the fact that you are responsible for achieving and controlling GPU/CPU parallelism.
 Submitting work to command lists doesn’t start any work on the GPU.

 vkQueueSubmit()does start work on the GPU.
-Use a separate command pool for each thread which records command buffers, for each frame.
+Use a separate command pool for each thread that records command buffers, for each frame.